blongden73/macrame/_posts/2020-06-08-martin-graziano.md

     > * On His Career

     **Martín's long journey started years ago** as he was finishing high school.
 He had taken a few classes on design and advertising and knew his future was headed in that direction.
-When he got his first job at a publishing house, he was still self-taught, and at one point he realized: ​"If I wanted to get ahead, I had to continue with my studies."
+He got his first job at a publishing house and things were going well despite the fact that he was still self-taught.
+Finally he realized: ​"If I wanted to get ahead, I had to continue with my studies."

     **He graduated with a degree in graphic design** from the University of Buenos Aires and then studied art direction at Argentina's Advertising Agency Association.